 Graduating students receive help from the Mathematics Department in their employment search.
 This includes guidance about how to apply in an effective way; logistical help with submitting letters of recommendation; and help in providing information about the applicant's teaching and research to potential employers.

-The Penn Mathematics Graduate Program offers three degrees: the masters degree (A.M.), the M.Phil. degree (in between the masters and the Ph.D.), and the Ph.D.
+The Penn Mathematics Graduate Program offers three degrees: the masters degree (A.M.), the M.Phil. degree (for students who already have a masters degree), and the Ph.D.
 The Ph.D. is a research degree; the M.Phil. is a terminal professional degree; and the masters degree can be earned either as a professional degree or as a step in the Ph.D. program.

-Ph.D. students take four courses each semester that they are on fellowship (including the first year), and three courses in other semesters, until they complete the course requirement.
+Ph.D. students typically take four courses each semester during their first year, and three courses in other semesters when they teach, until they complete the course requirement (a total of 20 courses).
 There are many courses to choose from, but all Ph.D. students must either take, or place out of, the following required courses:

 - In algebra: Math 602, 603.